 How to Jump Start a Car

-The easiest step to starting a car that has been sitting for some time is to jump-start it as your car’s battery has lost all its charge and you are left with no juice to power up the car.
-Here are the ways to do it.
+The easiest step to start a car that has been sitting for some time is to jump-start it as it is common for your car battery to lose all its charge if left unattended for a while.
+This will leave you no juice to power up your car.

-- Replace the car’s fluids; oil, coolant, and trans fluid.
+- Replace your car’s fluids; oil, coolant, and trans fluid.

 - Using the jumper cable, connect the red clamp to the positive terminal on your dead car’s battery and the other red clamp on the live car’s battery.
-It will have a red cover or a “+” symbol on it.
+The positive terminal has either a red cover or a “+” symbol on it.

 - Connect the black clamp to the negative terminal of the live car’s battery.
-It will have a black cover or a “-” symbol on it and on the dead battery car, connect the black clamp to a grounded-metal part or surface of the car.
+The negative terminal has either a black cover or a “-” symbol on it.
+Connect the black clamp of your car to a grounded-metal part or surface of the car.

 - Start the live-battery car and let it run for a few minutes as this will start to recharge the dead battery.

 - Start the dead-battery car.
 If the engine does not start, keep the other car running for a few more minutes and try again.